tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 So, I pressed play.

 His name was Luke, and he first saw one of these things when he was a boy.
-They were much cruder then.

 He knew what was behind all of this and why it was doing it.

-Somehow I’m still here.

 I’ve been writing this for some time, and it has been reading everything I type with an alien indifference.
 I think I might be safe for a little longer.

 Maybe not.

 But I’m going to take a walk.
+Sorry to leave you like this, but I need a break.
+But there's so much more to tell.

+My phone is lighting up.
+Luke is calling me on Messenger, but he's now dead two times over.

+I know it isn't him.
+At least, I hope to god it isn't.

 Got to clear my head, and a drink might be just what I need.